 Analog Series: Sun Soaked Sicily on 35mm Film

 This was my first trip to sunny Sicily and I drew a lot of visual inspiration from colorful every corner.
 It was great to travel with other photographers who understand the importance of taking it slow and consciously exploring a new place in an effort to spot the little details, like fresh morning dew on leaves, bright, colorful petals and expansive island views.
 Sicily further heightened my interest in all things floral.
-I was enamored with Mediterranian blooms like fuchsia bougainvillea, purple morning glories, bright orange trumpet vines, and other ornamental foliage.
+I was enamored with Mediterranean blooms like fuchsia bougainvillea, purple morning glories, bright orange trumpet vines, and other ornamental foliage.
 Photographing flowers during my travels is like a fun lesson in botany, and I’m starting to recognize more species, especially the sun-loving ones.

 With day after day of Sicilian sunshine, views of the mountains meeting the sea, mouthwatering food, and historic street scenes, this trip was a photographer's dream!
 But I also learned a hard lesson: experimenting with expired films on holiday sometimes leads to disappointment if the rolls don’t develop properly.
 Oops!
 Sadly, the pictures here were some of the only survivors, but luckily, I’ll have the memories etched in my mind forever.